rarible/nft-license/README.md

-# ABOUT THE RARIBLE NFT LICENSES
+# ABOUT THE NFT LICENSES

-These NFT Licenses were written by [Gabriel Shapiro](https://twitter.com/lex_node) & [Stuart Smolen](https://bsvlaw.com/team/stuart-smolen-partner/) with the support and collaboration of [Rarible](https://rarible.com) and are licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
+These NFT Licenses were originally written by [Gabriel Shapiro](https://twitter.com/lex_node) & [Stuart Smolen](https://bsvlaw.com/team/stuart-smolen-partner/) with the support and collaboration of [Rarible](https://rarible.com/) and are licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).

 **THESE ARE NOT PERFECT AND JUST A START TO FURTHER DIALOGUE AND EXPERIMENTATION.
 WE ENCOURAGE OTHERS TO CREATE ISSUES TO SUGGEST IMPROVEMENTS, FORK & PROPOSE MERGES, AND GENERALLY DISCUSS & SUGGEST IMPROVEMENTS FOR THE BENEFIT OF THE FULL RARIBLE AND NFT COMMUNITY**